woossi0/suite/docs/usermanual/source/dataadmin/gdal/index.rst

 OS X application server
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: This section is for installing GDAL image formats on an OS X-based installation of OpenGeo Suite for Application Servers (WAR bundle).
+.. note:: This section is for installing GDAL image formats on an OS X-based installation of Boundless Suite for Application Servers (WAR bundle).

 #.
 Navigate to:  http://data.boundlessgeo.com/gdal_support/

 #.
-Download the file with a version number that most closely matches the version of OpenGeo Suite.
-For example, the file :file:`gdal_osx_suite_40.zip` would be appropriate for OpenGeo Suite 4.x.
+Download the file with a version number that most closely matches the version of Boundless Suite.
+For example, the file :file:`gdal_osx_suite_40.zip` would be appropriate for Boundless Suite 4.x.

 #.
 Extract the contents of the archive to a location of your choosing.